canonical/certification-docs/Policy_Guide-16.04.rst

 Certifications are valid from the point release they are issued against until the end of the lifetime for that LTS.
-For example, a system certified on Ubuntu 14.04.2 LTS will be considered certified for 14.04.2, 14.04.3, 14.04.4 and any subsequent 14.04 point release but will NOT be considered certified for 16.04 or subsequent LTS releases.
+For example, a system certified on Ubuntu 14.04.2 LTS will be considered certified for 14.04.2, 14.04.3, 14.04.4 and any subsequent 14.04 point release but will *not* be considered certified for 16.04 or subsequent LTS releases.

 Models
 ------